This information was last updated February, 2021.

 - Don’t fall for loan modification scams.
 Be wary of anyone who asks you for money in exchange for getting you mortgage relief.
 The city’s network of housing counseling agencies offers you this help for free.

-I heard that the federal government is stopping all foreclosures.
+I heard that the federal government has stopped all foreclosures.
 Does this apply to me?

-The 60 day moratorium on foreclosures announced by the federal government and included in the CARES Act only applies to “federally-backed mortgage loans,” which are FHA, VA or USDA loans, reverse mortgages insured by HUD, and loans owned or guaranteed by Fannie Mae and Freddie Mac.
-(CARES Act § 4022.)
-For these borrowers, there is a 60 day moratorium on foreclosures, including filing foreclosures or taking homes to sheriff sale.
-The moratorium expires on May 17.
+The moratorium on foreclosures only applies to “federally-backed mortgage loans,” which are FHA, VA or USDA loans, reverse mortgages insured by HUD, and loans owned or guaranteed by Fannie Mae and Freddie Mac.
+For these borrowers, there is a moratorium on foreclosures, including filing foreclosures or taking homes to sheriff sale.
+The moratorium extends through June 30, 2021.
 About 1 in 3 residential mortgages is not federally backed, and is not covered by this moratorium.

-I heard no one has to pay their mortgage for the next 3-6 months.
+I heard no one has to pay their mortgage during the crisis.
 Is that true?

 No. No one is automatically excused from paying their mortgage because of the crisis, but help is available for some borrowers who are experiencing a COVID-19 related hardship.
 See below for more details.
 If you are having a hardship, you must contact your mortgage servicer and request a forbearance or other relief.
 You will not get it automatically.